-How do you overcome critical thinking?
-How do you deal with rejection?
+How to overcome critical thinking?
+How to deal with rejection?
 How can you bounce back from criticism to achieve greatness?
 This article will show you how…

 Have you ever been rejected?

 As we all know, it can hurt when we’re on the receiving end of rejection, and far too often it can make us feel like we are not good enough.
 However there are ways to make yourself rejection-proof and immune to destructive criticism, which this article shall summarise.

 I’ve been dumped, fired, rejected – all the things that we go through, and it’s painful.
 What I found being a therapist over many years is that some of the most amazing and successful people would come to see me like supermodels, Oscar winning actors and actresses, Olympic athletes and say, “I’m so scared of being rejected.
 I’m so scared of not being good enough.”
 In order to overcome this fear of rejection, you must first understand it.

 Why Rejection Is Painful To Us?

 I’m a great believer you can’t fix what you don’t understand, and you can’t heal what you can’t feel, so let’s start from there.
 We are all born with an instinct to survive and how we survived was by finding connection and avoiding rejection.
 We know that not that long ago, if you didn’t conform with the tribe you were cast out, you were banished.
 If you were a difficult sailor they’d maroon you, if you were a difficult prisoner they put you into solitary.

 Rejection Is Painful As It Used To Kill Us